 1. Design and learner data

-The use of analytics is driven by a growing interest in measuring the efficacy of learning.
-As the education sector sharpens its focus on results of its investments and strategies, ambitious and innovative institutions are paying more attention to how courses are designed and developed.
+The use of learning analytics is driven by a growing interest in measuring the efficacy of learning.
+As the education sector sharpens its focus on results of its investments and strategies, ambitious and innovative institutions are paying more attention to online course design and development.

 2. Design as a competitive differentiator